All Episodes

 That's the difference.

-Meaning the Cubans are not going to be allowed to export to the United States.
+You can't buy it in the United States still, meaning the Cubans are not going to be allowed to export to the United States.

-And it's largely, I mean, I'm guessing, but it's largely because the domestic manufacturers who built up these brands in the U.S. market want those brands to not be violated by competing Cuban brands.
+And it's largely, I mean, I'm guessing, but it's largely because the domestic manufacturers who have built up these brands in the U.S. market want those brands to not be violated by competing Cuban brands.

 It's not going to make the domestic cigar makers happy, but at least it does not allow the import of Cuban cigars retail.